m13253/titlebot/README.md

 An IRC robot that parses URLs and post the title of that webpage

-You need to grab libirc.py from https://github.com/m13253/libirc
+You need to fetch submodule by `git submodule init; git submodule update`.

 change HOST PORT NICK IDENT REALNAME CHANS in the source before using.